Amal-mamdouh/ALZHEIMER_DETECTION_APPLICATION/README.md

 3. Click the "Submit" button to process the image and view the prediction.

+## Language Usage
+The primary language used in this project is Python.
+Here are the key components and libraries utilized:

+- **Flask**: Used as the web framework for developing the application.
+- **Keras**: Employed for building and training the Convolutional Neural Network (CNN) model.
+- **Firebase**: Utilized for integrating the storage functionality and facilitating image upload and retrieval.

 ## Acknowledgements
 - The deep learning model used in this application is trained on the [Alzheimer's Disease Neuroimaging Initiative (ADNI) dataset](http://adni.loni.usc.edu/).
 - Special thanks to the developers of Flask, Keras, and Firebase for providing the tools and libraries necessary to build this application.